Treatment for GERD

-Baking Soda – most popular home remedy for acid reflux
+Baking Soda is the most popular home remedy for acid reflux.

 Fruits are vital nutrients that are an essential part of home remedies for acid reflux.

-Certain fruits like bananas and apples can also be effective home remedies for acid reflux.
-Bananas are potent in natural antacid properties that can counteract GERD.
+Certain fruits, like bananas and apples, can also be effective home remedies for acid reflux.
+Bananas have potent natural antacid properties that can counteract GERD.
 Daily consumption of bananas as a natural treatment for acid reflux can not only cure your current symptoms but also prevent future acid reflux symptoms.
 Apple is another fruit that’s an excellent natural treatment for GERD.
 To prevent acid reflux flare-ups at night, consume an apple a few hours before retiring.
 Other fruits that can be home remedies for acid reflux include watermelon, cantaloupe, and honeydew.

 Other forms of Natural Treatment for GERD